 - Strong video capabilities: 6.2K 30p, 4K 120p, Full HD 240p.

-- Minimizes rolling shutter due to stacked sensor.
+- Minimizes rolling shutter due to the stacked sensor.

 - Improved autofocus with subject detection.